KandhalShakil/kandhal-shakil-portfolio/README.md

-Got it.
-Your **Kandhal-shakil-portfolio** repo currently has an unclear file structure and minimal setup.
-I’ll create a **proper, professional README.md** for you, including a corrected **Project Structure**.

-Here’s the updated one:

----

 # 🖥️ Kandhal Shakil - Personal Portfolio Website

 A sleek and responsive personal portfolio website built using **HTML5** and **CSS3** — showcasing projects, skills, and professional background with a clean and modern design approach.